Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Experiments

 \paragraph{Evaluation Metrics.} Let $\mathcal{D}$ denote the evaluation set.
 For each sample $i \in \mathcal{D}$, the ground truth sequence $\mathbf{y}^{*(i)}$ is organized into $N^{(i)}$ turns, where each turn contains one or more function calls (possibly parallel).

 \textbf{Turn Accuracy} measures workflow completion progress by counting consecutive turns completed from the beginning:

 where $N_{\text{succ}}^{(i)}$ is the number of consecutive successful turns for sample $i$.
 This metric reflects the cascading nature of multi-step orchestration: an early failure prevents all subsequent steps from succeeding.
-We also report \textbf{Call Accuracy} (proportion of correctly matched individual calls) as a secondary metric; detailed definitions are in \Cref{app:eval-metrics}.
+We also report \textbf{Call Accuracy} (proportion of correctly matched individual calls) as a secondary metric; detailed definitions are provided in \Cref{app:eval-metrics} in the appendix.

 \paragraph{Training Configuration.} All experiments are conducted on 8$\times$H100 GPUs.
 We select batch size 16 and rollout size 16 based on preliminary experiments for stable training over extended steps.
 The Kullback-Leibler (KL) divergence coefficient is set to 0.001 (verl default), as we found it does not significantly affect performance.
 The reward weight $\lambda=0.5$ gives equal weighting to $R_{\text{atomic}}$ and $R_{\text{orch}}$.